Frequently asked questions about coronavirus and useful organisations

-A person living with dementia who has memory problems or confusion may struggle with the rules and restrictions around coronavirus.
-This includes the important actions we’re all taking to reduce the risk of infection, like frequent handwashing or social distancing when outside.
+A person living with dementia who has memory problems or confusion may struggle with the guidance around coronavirus.
+This includes measures to reduce the risk of infection, like frequent handwashing or social distancing when outside.
 This may mean that, without help to stay safe, they are a bit more likely to be infected with the virus.

 Can COVID-19 cause dementia?

 We don’t know for sure.